oxiby/oxiby-docs/src/README.md

 All the example programs shown in the language guide will compile and produce the expected behavior when run, with certain exceptions as noted.

-Throughout the guide, if a featuring being described is notably absent or differs from the current implementation, it will be denoted with a warning like this:
+Throughout the guide, if a feature being described is notably absent or differs from the current implementation, it will be denoted with a warning like this:

 > **Warning: This feature is not yet implemented.**